 Gustavo Alonso López is a North American flamenco guitarist currently living in Sevilla, Spain.
 His music is grounded in traditional flamenco and incorporates elements of jazz, classical, and world music.
 His fascination with music and the guitar began early, and he picked up the instrument in earnest at the age of 19.
 Starting on electric guitar, his focus switched to flamenco after a few years.
 His initial curiosity towards flamenco quickly became a full-fledged obsession, as he was enamored with the strength, depth, and complexity of the art form.

-Initially self-taught, Gustavo has refined his playing with several of North America’s top players, including New Mexico’s Calvin Hazen.
+Initially self-taught, Gustavo refined his playing with several of North America’s top players.
 In spring of 2014, he independently recorded Punto Lejano, a full-length studio album, at Empty Sea Studios in Seattle, WA.
 The album was performed by a 6-piece, instrumental ensemble and consists of four long-form, through-composed pieces.
 It was released in summer of 2014 and is an ongoing project.

 Amongst a variety of influences, Gustavo’s main references include Paco de Lucía, Pepe Habichuela, Manolo Sanlúcar, Tomatito, Moraíto Chico, and Miguel Ángel Cortés.
-In addition to his love of flamenco, he is a fan of jazz, classical, rock, various forms of world music.
+In addition to his love of flamenco, he is a fan of jazz, classical, rock, and various forms of world music.
 He enjoys playing with artists from these different traditions.
-Born and raised in Twin Falls, Idaho, he spent ten years in Seattle before moving to Spain in 2017.
+Born and raised in Twin Falls, Idaho, he spent ten years in Seattle before moving to Spain.
 Las Vegas, NV; Turin, Italy; St. Louis, MO; Barcelona, Spain; and Buenos Aires, Argentina, have all been called home at one time or another as well.
 Gustavo holds undergraduate and graduate degrees in architecture.
-He is a registered architect in Washington State, and was employed by LMN Architects in Seattle prior to receiving his musical research fellowship.
+He is a registered architect in Washington State, and was employed by LMN Architects in Seattle prior to receiving his performing arts fellowship.

 Photo by Mallory MacDonald